tercen/starter_guide/docs/workflow.md

 Click the Data Table and add a new Data Step from the Local Toolbar.

-When Factors are dropped to columns or Rows the crosstab will split the data cell into groups of data points according to that factor.
+When Factors are dropped to columns or Rows, the crosstab splits the data cell into groups of data points according to that factor.
 These new data cells have their own X-Y Axis.

-Multiple Factors can be dropped to Rows and Columns forming sub groups.
-A black line will appear either side of a Row or Column indicating whether a Factor will be dropped before or after the existing one.
+Multiple Factors can be dropped to Rows and Columns, forming subgroups.
+A black line will appear on either side of a Row or Column indicating whether a Factor will be dropped before or after the existing one.

 Groupings on a Crosstab projection work from Outside to In.
 For Columns, the topmost factor is grouped first, and then sub-groups in order below it.
 For Rows, the leftmost factor is grouped first, and then subsequent factors working to the right.